juliajulia89/DEALE/README.md

 | GET | /:id    | { beer } | Get the a single
 <br/>
 | GET | /random | { beer } | Get a random beer from the DB

+##
+change to pagination braanch to see attempts to implement pagination